Samragyee RL Shah

-Syangja Samragyee Rajya Laxmi Shah (Nepali: सम्राज्ञी राज्य लक्ष्मी शाह; born 18 November 1995), credited as Samragyee RL Shah, is a Nepalese film actress who works in Nepali cinema.
+Samragyee Rajya Lakshmi Shah (Nepali: सम्राज्ञी राज्य लक्ष्मी शाह; born 18 November 1995), credited as Samragyee RL Shah, is a Nepalese film actress who works in Nepali cinema.
 Shah is the recipient of several awards, including one NFDC National Film Award and one NEFTA Film Award.

 Shah has starred in numerous Nepali films, including A Mero Hajur 2 (2017), Intu Mintu Londonma (2018), and Rato Tika Nidharma (2019).
-Shah debuted as an actress in the 2016 romantic drama Dreams, which went on to become a commercial success, and earned several awards for her performance.
+Shah debuted as an actress in the 2016 romantic drama Dreams, which went on to become a commercial success and earned several awards for her performance.
 She is also related to the Nepali royal family.

 Early life and personal life

-Shah was born on 18 November 1995 in Birgunj, Nepal, to Neha Rajya Laxmi Shah and Bikash Bikram Shah.
+Shah was born on 18 November 1995 in Birgunj, Nepal, to Neha Rajya Lakshmi Shah and Bikash Bikram Shah.
 Samragyee RL Shah is related to the Nepali royal family through her grandfather, Pashupati Bikram Shah.
 According to Anand Nepal of Nepali Actress:

 "Samragyee's ancestor Narendra Bikram Shah was the youngest of the two sons of Surendra Bir Bikram Shah.
-Narendra's son Indra Bikram Shah's cousin Prithivi Bir Bikram Shaha was crowned king after the death of Surendra in 1881.
-At the time of crowning Prithivi Bir Bikram was 7 years old.
-After Prithivi Bir Bikram Shaha, his son Tribhubhan Bir Bikram Shah was the king of Nepal.
+Narendra's son Indra Bikram Shah's cousin Prithivi Bir Bikram Shah was crowned king after the death of Surendra in 1881.
+At the time of crowning Prithivi Bir Bikram Shah was 7 years old.
+After Prithivi Bir Bikram Shah, his son Tribhubhan Bir Bikram Shah was the king of Nepal.
 Tribhuwan is credited for removing Rana rule in Nepal.
 Tribhuwan's son Mahendra is the father of the now-dethroned ex-king Gyanendra Shah."

-the with, Shah Shah attended St. Xavier's Higher Secondary School in Birgunj, Nepal, from grades one to three.
+Shah attended St. Xavier's Higher Secondary School in Birgunj, Nepal, from grades one to three.
 She continued her studies at Sai Baba School in New Delhi, India.
 After completing sixth grade, she attended the Royal Academy of India in Kathmandu.

 Shah has dated Devanksh SJB Rana since 2018.
 In 2017, Shah was included in the list of "Top 10 Women and Men of the Year" published by the weekly publication Kantipur Saptahik, sister publication of Kantipur, where she was ranked in the top tenth position.